Legislative Goals

 - Oppose any attempts to reduce local funding sources.

-- Support the continued development and implementation of research-based accountability measures with multi-criteria indicators of student growth.
+- Support the continued development and implementation of evidence-based curriculum materials and accountability measures with multi-criteria indicators of student growth.

-- Support reducing bureaucratic regulations not required by law.
+Support reducing bureaucratic regulations and oppose administrative rules not required by law.

 - Support legislation to address the current teacher, including related service providers, and support staff shortage.